surister/cratedb-guide/docs/admin/going-into-production.rst

 Configure a logical cluster name
 --------------------------------

-The `cluster.name`_ setting allows you to override the default cluster name of ``crate``.
+The :ref:`crate-reference:cluster.name` setting allows you to override the default cluster name of ``crate``.
 You should use this setting to give a logical name to your cluster.

 For example, add this to your `configuration`_ file: